Inquisitive-ME/Random-Optimization-Project-Code/README.md

 3. Max K Colors Problem
    MaxKColor.ipynb - contains code to create all graphs for the Max K Colors Problem in the report

-For this section all graphs were saved form the Jupyter Notebooks
+For this section all graphs were saved from the Jupyter Notebooks

 # Part 2: Finiding Weights for Neural Network